 Starting Your Baby on Solids

 Baby's first taste of something besides milk is always an exciting milestone, but mothers often receive conflicting advice on how to go about it.
 The when and how of introducing solids (be it rice cereal, purees or table food) is one of those topics where recommendations have changed drastically in medical literature in recent decades.
 Thankfully, there have been so many studies done on this topic that we now have convincing evidence of what is best for babies (and it happens to be easiest for moms, too!).
 Unfortunately, not all pediatricians and literature have updated their recommendations.
+If your pediatrician is giving outdated advice, try directing them to the 2020-2025 Dietary Guidelines for Americans which has included guidance for infants and toddlers for the first time ever.

 The When of Introducing Foods